Sophie-ranj/DataAnalyst_Portfolio_Excel/README.md

 A recent project has been completed using Excel, titled "Bike Sales Dashboard."
 The project's main goal was to craft a dashboard within Excel to examine bike sales data across different regions, occupations, and factors impacting bike demand.

-:red_circle: Initially, comprehending the provided dataset.
+✔️ Initially, comprehending the provided dataset.

 ✔️ Subsequently, data cleaning was conducted to eliminate duplicates, spaces, and special characters, as well as to carry out find and replace operations and formatting adjustments.